 In addition, there are hundreds of community-based organizations in Santa Ana.
 They include our 64 neighborhood associations, nearly 50 parent groups at schools, over 100 faith-based organizations, 25 service clubs and over 200 non-profit social service agencies not to mention the municipal agencies and private companies with an interest in civic engagement.
 Refer to the Resource Network webpage.

-Civic Engagement and Volunteer Opportunities - Each month, hundreds of Santa Ana Residents participate in neighborhood meetings, which bring them together to focus on what they share in common.
+Neighborhood Meetings, Civic Engagement and Volunteer Opportunities - Each month, hundreds of Santa Ana Residents participate in neighborhood meetings, which bring them together to focus on what they share in common.

 Communication Linkages - Santa Ana's Neighborhoods are represented by an elected Board of Citizen leaders.
 Com-Link meets each month to address topics of citywide interest.